vigneshavm/Interview-questions/GeoLocation.md

 * TopoJSON is preferred for **compressed storage** or **map visualizations** with shared borders (e.g., country outlines).
 * GeoJSON is simpler and used in **API responses** or **database storage**.

+*"GeoJSON is simple, widely supported, and great for small datasets, but for large maps with many adjacent polygons, TopoJSON is preferred because it stores **topology**, reducing file size and avoiding redundant coordinates.
+I usually convert GeoJSON to TopoJSON when performance and bandwidth are important for web mapping applications."*

 ---

 ### 13. **GeoJSON Conversion (KML, Shapefile, etc.)**